wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 8. Click **Add**.
 This adds Okta as an external IdP to your Choreo Organization.

-Now that you have added an external IdP, you can go ahead and obtain access tokens from that IdP to exchange and get Choreo access tokens to invoke APIs.
+Now that you have added an external IdP, you can obtain a JWT from that IdP and exchange it for a Choreo access token to invoke APIs.

-## Obtain an access token from an external identity provider
+## Obtain a JWT from an external IdP to exchange for a Choreo aceess token

-Follow this procedure to obtain an access token from an external IdP and exchange it with a Choreo token within your organization:
+Follow this procedure:

 1. Sign in to the Choreo API Developer Portal at [https://devportal.choreo.dev/](https://devportal.choreo.dev/).